India Knight: Early life

 French Lycée and Wycombe Abbey both of which she was expelled from.
 She later won an exhibition to read Modern and Medieval Languages at Trinity College, Cambridge.

 Personal life

 Her first marriage was to Jeremy Langmead, former editor of Wallpaper* magazine and Esquire magazine.
 The couple have two sons.
 When they divorced, they lived in houses a few doors apart in Primrose Hill.

 Her third child's father is author Andrew O'Hagan.

 In December 2015 she announced her forthcoming marriage to former Labour MP Eric Joyce, her boyfriend of six years.
 Knight lives in Suffolk with Joyce and her daughter.
 On 6 November 2018, Joyce was arrested and charged with downloading child abuse images.
-He was found guilty and handed a suspended sentence in August 2020.
+It was reported that Joyce had a 51-second, Category A - the most serious there is - film on a device that showed the sexual abuse of seven "very young children", the youngest aged twelve months.
+He was sentenced to eight months in prison suspended for two years.

+Controversial British journalist Julie Burchill described Knight as "fake honest", noting that she "displays almost every aspect of her private life in a Sunday paper, but has never tackled the fascinating topic of what makes a woman decide to stay with a convicted viewer of the worst grade of child pornography - which she has."

 Political views

 In August 2014, Knight was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.